-The cafeteria currently seats 375 students and is located in the center of the building, becoming its symbolic heart; a location for lunch, breakfast, classes in need of break out spaces, a study space, homework area for all the students and site for larger events.
+The cafeteria currently seats 375 students and is located in the center of the building, becoming its symbolic heart; a location for lunch, breakfast, classes in need of break-out spaces, a study space, homework area for all the students, and site for larger events.

 With a population of 1,328, divided into 3 lunches, the cafeteria is able to serve roughly 440 students per lunch.
 You will note, this is 65 more students than there is designed seating.
-The staff are able to provide nutritious and filling lunches in line with state and federal standards through a single on-site kitchen, 1 walk-in freezer, a dry storage room and preparation area (with several smaller fridges for fruit, vegetables etc).
+The staff are able to provide nutritious and filling lunches in line with state and federal standards through a single on-site kitchen, 1 walk-in freezer, a dry storage room and preparation area (with several smaller fridges for fruit, vegetables etc.).
 In times of need (for example, a kitchen goes down at an elementary school), this space doubles as a district kitchen.

 Several problems arise from the central location of the cafeteria.
 All deliveries must travel half the distance of the building through a series of ramps and rooms.
-Also, the space is located adjacent to several classrooms.
-This can lead to noise issues and disruption given the constant flow of people through the center of the building.
+The central location leads students to congregate, and since the space is located adjacent to several classrooms, socializing students lead to noise issues and disruption.

-For our food service, we will need a cafeteria and kitchen area that can serve the school in 3 lunches, although 2 would be preferable.
+For our food service, we will need a cafeteria and kitchen area that can serve the school in at least 3 lunch periods.
 That means seating and serving capacity for 585-616.
+Overflow spaces that could accommodate the school in 2 seatings would have a significant positive impact on scheduling, eliminating the need to split some classes.

 We envision a Cafeteria that is able to serve a number of purposes beyond feeding students and staff.
 The space will encourage and educate students in healthy eating habits.
-It will provide a central location for student interaction and socialization, and should include a variety of settings for students with different social needs (quiet spaces, large spaces).
-We imagine a 500 sf space set off as a Senior Lounge to allow upper level students some separation and responsibility.
+It will provide a central location for student interaction and socialization and should include a variety of settings for students with different social needs (quiet spaces, large spaces).
+We imagine 500 sf of space set off as a Senior Lounge to allow upper level students some separation and responsibility.
 The Staff Cafeteria space will support staff interaction and may serve as a location for our Culinary program to expand its vocational food service training.

-During the day, the Cafeteria will serve as an integral part of our Learning Commons, providing study and breakout spaces for students.
+During the day, the Cafeteria will serve as an integral part of our Learning Commons, providing study and break-out spaces for students.
 The Life Skills Cafe and Store will create community and opportunities for positive social interaction for students in our Reach and Compass Programs.
 Furnishings, divisions, and sight lines to provide good working spaces and easy supervision will help make this a more usable space.

 As noted, the Cafeteria will also serve as a gathering space for advisories and professional development.
 It should be able to accommodate assemblies of one grade level (roughly 450 students) and large collaborative activities such as staff meetings.
-This requires flexible furniture, good acoustics, technology, and open spaces.
+Multiple uses will require flexible furniture, good acoustics, technology, and open spaces.